Easy Mexican Wedding Cookies

 Instructions

-1. Preheat the oven to 325 degrees F. and line two baking sheets with parchment paper or with baking mats.
+• Preheat the oven to 325 degrees F and line two baking sheets with parchment paper or with baking mats.

-2. In a food processor, process 1 cup of pecans/walnuts until the texture is similar to a coarse cornmeal, about 15 seconds of processing.
+• In a food processor, process 1 cup of nuts until the texture is similar to coarse cornmeal, about 15 seconds of processing.
 Place the finely chopped nuts in a medium bowl.

-3. Add the second cup of pecans/walnuts to the empty food processor and pulse until coarsely chopped, about 5 seconds.
-Add these pecans/walnuts to the finely chopped pecans/walnuts in the medium bowl.
+• Add the second cup of nuts to the food processor and pulse until coarsely chopped, about 5 seconds.
+Add these to the finely chopped nuts in the bowl.

-4. Add the flour and salt to the pecans in the bowl, and stir to combine.
+• Add the flour and salt to the bowl, and stir to combine.

 Notes

-• If you aren’t serving your cookies right away, you’ll want to re-roll them in powered sugar just before serving to ensure they are evenly covered.
+• If you aren’t serving the cookies immediately, you’ll want to re-roll them in powdered sugar just before serving to ensure they are evenly covered.
 (Sometimes, the sugar absorbs or shakes off the cookies.)

-• I prefer pecans for this recipe, but then again, I almost always prefer pecans over walnuts.
-Use what you love or have on hand.
+• I prefer pecans for this recipe, but I almost always prefer pecans over walnuts.
+Use whatever nuts you love or have on hand.

 About Melissa